 ECON 1010: Intro to Microeconomics — Course can be taken at any time, before or after the summer program

-POLA 3240: Public Policy — Course can be taken before, during or after the summer program; students are encouraged to take it before or during summer program.
+POLA 3240: Public Policy — Course can be taken before, during or after the summer program; students are encouraged to take it before or during the summer program.

 POLA 4110: Policy Research Shop (only offered in summer, required course, fulfills tier 2 service learning requirement)

-If taking only one elective over the summer, students will need to take an additional elective in public policy, which must be approved by Prof. Lay.
+If taking only one elective over the summer, students will need to take an additional elective in public policy, which must be approved by Prof. Brox.

 Pre-Requisites: There are no prerequisites for the courses during the summer.
 All courses are open to any student of any major.
 Prerequisites may be in place during the fall and spring semesters.